mxsjoberg/pas2wat/README.md

 - `cargo run <filename>.pas` to run the compiler with `<filename>.pas` as input, output is `<filename>.wat`

-The generated file is in WebAssembly text-format, which is enough for testing using the [wat2wasm online tool](https://webassembly.github.io/wabt/demo/wat2wasm/).

-**Alternatively**: the WebAssembly Binary Toolkit can be used to compile the file in text format into binary format.
+The generated file is in WebAssembly text-format, which is enough for testing using the [wat2wasm online tool](https://webassembly.github.io/wabt/demo/wat2wasm/), could also use the WebAssembly Binary Toolkit to compile text-format (wat) into binary format (wasm):

 - build the [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt), make wat2wasm executable, and add to PATH, i.e. `export PATH=$PATH:/path/to/wat2wasm`

-- `wat2wasm <filename>.wat` in root folder to compile file in text format into binary format, output is `<filename>.wasm`
+- `wat2wasm <filename>.wat` to compile text-format into binary format, output is `<filename>.wasm`

-- `wat2wasm <filename>.wat -v` in root folder to view the binary format of the generated module
+- `wat2wasm <filename>.wat -v` to view the binary format

-For example, to compile the file test.pas and view output in binary format: `cargo run test.pas; wat2wasm test.wat -v`
+For example, to compile the file `test.pas` and view output in binary format:

+- `cargo run test.pas; wat2wasm test.wat -v`

 ## debugging

-The compiler can be configured to output additional information, such as tokens, AST, and symbol table.
+The compiler can be configured to output additional information, such as tokens, AST, and symbol table:

 - set `DEBUG` as true to enter debug mode
 - set `DEBUG_WITH_INPUT` as true to instruct the compiler to look for input file (otherwise expecting call to functions)